alexx-ftw/CryptoTuner/README.md

 # CryptoTune
 Script to automatically find optimized and stable GPU overclock settings to mine Ethereum.

-## Warning
-As this software needs to be run as admin, do not use it if you are not sure what you are doing!
-The software will not try to steal your data in any way, but **i'm only some dude from the internet** so please do not trust me on that :)

 # What it does
-This software does exactly what you would do manually to reach peak speeds/efficiency on your GPUs - but in parallel and without the effort.
+This software does exactly what you would do manually to reach peak speeds/efficiency on your GPUs - but in a parallel, automatically yet accurate way.

 ## Features for automated GPU Overclocking & Power Limiting
 * Thermal Throttling detection